UltraStar-Deluxe/format/spec.md

 >
 > An UltraStar file that makes use of voice changes is referred to as a “duet”.

-> [!Note]
+> [!NOTE]
 >
 > There exists a legacy behavior where an indicated `P3` would start a sequence of notes that apply to both voices.
 This behavior is explicitly NOT compliant with this specification.

 > [!CAUTION]
 >
-> Whether songs that make use of voice changes need to start their body with a voice change is not yet decided.
+> Whether songs that make use of voice changes need to start their body with a voice change has not been decided yet.

 > [!CAUTION]
 >
-> Whether single-voice songs can have voice changes (only `P1`) is not yet decided.
+> Whether single-voice songs can have voice changes (only `P1`) has not been decided yet.

 > [!CAUTION]
 >
-> Whether gaps in `voice-number`s are allowed is not yet decided.
+> Whether gaps in `voice-number`s are allowed has not been decided yet.

 > [!CAUTION]
 >